hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   * However, since the blue stack is the to the left of the rainbow stack, Alice knows that for the purposes of calculating *Priority*, she has to assume that her blue card is the blue 1.
   * Thus, even if Alice really does have the rainbow 3, playing the red 2 will still cause a *Priority Finesse* to occur on the red 3.
 * This convention was deleted with the rework to make *Priority* only apply to globally-known cards.

+#### The Suboptimal Color Bluff

+* Often, when giving a color clue to a Rainbow or dual-color card, you want to pick a color that will "fill-in" ancillary cards in the hand as to give the maximum amount of information.
+* If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind-play your *Finesse Position* card.
+* This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
+Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.
+* This convention was deleted since it was hardly ever used.

 ### The Speculation Prompt & The Speculation Finesse